daverted/udf/README.md

 This repository contains examples which can be used as a starting point for making custom UDFs that can be uploaded to OverOps as a jar file.

 A UDF can be triggered by new events or periodically every 5, 10, 15, 30 or 60 minutes.
 Upon upload, the jar file is validated and a slim wrapper is injected.

 The UDF is executed in a secured environment, independent of our backend.
 For SaaS, AWS Lambda is used to execute UDFs.
 On prem, a JVM is spun up and run next to the backend.

-*Note: on prem execution is less secure than SaaS execution.
-Only deploy UDFs that you trust to your on prem environment.*

 ## API Client